How to be successful in the recruitment process for the NHS graduate management training scheme

-The NHS also provides you with reading to do prior to the interview and assessment centre.
-For example, they provide you with details of their ‘healthcare leadership model’.
+The NHS has also previously provided applicants with reading to do prior to the interview and assessment centre.
+For example, they have provided details of their ‘healthcare leadership model’.
 The recruiters are looking to see how you interpret and act on the information they give you – for example, do you use the information in leadership models to understand the importance of collaborative working to inform your behaviour at the assessment centre?

 Successful candidates are able to reflect on their performance and understand why they were successful/unsuccessful in an activity

 The ability to critically reflect on your performance and understand why your actions worked or didn't work is a core skill required from NHS graduate trainees.
 During the recruitment process, the recruiters are interested in how you think and whether you can demonstrate how you regularly learn from your experience to inform your future behaviours.

 Rob said: ‘I want to know if you have a sophisticated understanding of how you impact upon others and that you can not only demonstrate an awareness of this but also learn from it.
 It’s not enough to just provide an example of something you did that was successful.
 You need to know why it worked and how you would do it even better next time.’

 Similarly, you need to be open about your development areas: ‘We want to understand how you analyse the gaps in your knowledge and take action to remedy this,' says Rob.
 It’s important that you're able to evaluate the strengths and weaknesses you demonstrate during the assessment centre, too.

 Successful NHS candidates can articulate their motivations and why they’re great